MistyCommunity/Documentation/src/content/tools-&-apps/web-based-tools/command-center.md

 ## Sensor Data

-Misty sends real-time data from her sensors and on-board events to the [Command Center](http://sdk.mistyrobotics.com/command-center/) via WebSocket connections.
+Misty sends real-time data from her sensors and onboard events to the [Command Center](http://sdk.mistyrobotics.com/command-center/) via WebSocket connections.
 You can use these WebSockets to receive:

 * time-of-flight sensor data
 * bump sensor data